 The collage elicitation activity provided rich data which illustrated the experiences of bereaved parents attending baby loss support groups.
 Throughout the eight collages, there were images and words which detailed mothers' journeys of accessing baby loss support.
 Collage participants chose images of flocks of birds and elephants to designate they felt they belonged in their peer support groups.
 Phrases such as: 'welcome to the club', and 'freeing to know everyone here is like me' demonstrated how liberating it was to be around other people who understood the physical and emotional pain of losing a baby.
-A key finding from the collages suggested that peer support programmes were spaces where bereaved parents could feel safe to speak about their babies.
+Peer support programmes were spaces where bereaved parents could feel safe to speak about their babies.
 Programmes also provided bereaved parents the opportunity to grow through their grief and to learn how to integrate their losses within their lives.

 Participants incorporated images and phrases to denote how they made meaning from their loss through their participation in peer support programmes.
-Images of butterflies were prominent; butterflies were said to be a sign of hope and metamorphosis.
+Images of butterflies were prominent;

+butterflies were said to be a sign of hope and metamorphosis.
 'I can finally look forward to the future' signified the emotional growth that took place in the participant's peer support group.
 It was reported that parents who were further away from the initial loss kept attending the peer support group to mentor and support newly bereaved parents.
 'Choose a caring community' was selected to show the importance of being a part of a compassionate community and how it can positively impact grieving people.
-The collages corroborated the generated themes from the semi-structured interviews to show that the bereaved parents who took part in this study found their participation in peer support groups to be a positive experience.